Faculty of Arts, Business, Law and Education

 We offer the broadest selection of undergraduate and postgraduate degrees at UWA, with more than 100 options to choose from.

-At an undergraduate level, you can study a degree-specific (first) major within the Bachelor of Arts, Commerce or Philosophy (Honours), or as a second major with the Bachelor of Science or Bachelor of Biomedical Science.
+At an undergraduate level, you can study the Bachelor of Arts, Business, Commerce, Environmental Design, Philosophy, Politics and Economics, Music, and the combined Economics/Master of Economics degree, and in most cases, take a second major within the Bachelor of Science or Bachelor of Biomedical Science.

 For postgraduate study, we offer coursework and research courses and training in a variety of disciplines, including professional degrees that, upon successful completion, qualify you to enter a specific profession.